Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Little Known Facts About Morabs!

 Did you know....that it is a Morab that holds the 5,000 miles in one year record for endurance racing?
-A Morab named Astro Aries still holds that record and he went on to do almost 4,000 miles in one year a couple of years later...that a Morab named Tulip has over 16,000 AERC endurance miles and is working on breaking the all-time mileage record?....that it is a Morab named Pinto that holds the record for the longest continual trail ride in the northern hemisphere?
-He did 20,000+ miles in 3+ years in the early 1900's, and was the only horse in the group to make it the whole way...that a Morab went to the World Championships in Barcelona, Spain, and came home with a Team Silver medal in endurance riding? (this horse also earned his 6000 AERC mile Medallion)...that the American Albino breed was started with a white stallion said to be Morgan and Arabian being bred to Morgan mares?...that two-time Tevis Cup winner, and Haggin Cup winner, Pancho, was a Morab?...that Morabs have been around about as long as the original Morgan, and that they can be found in many registries such as the Quarter Horse and Morgan Registries?...that Morabs are excelling in top competitions in a wide variety of disciplines, such as endurance racing, reining, combined driving events, dressage, Hunter pleasure, hunter jumping, etc.?...that Morabs have almost non-existant feet and leg problems?...that Morabs can also qualify to be registered as American Warmbloods?...that Morabs can come in a rainbow of colors including pinto?.....that the Morab is considered to be one of the fastest growing breeds in America today?...that the turnover rate for the Morab breed is almost non-existant? ....once people have them up old enough to use, they like them so well that they never sell them...Want to know more???
+A Morab named Astro Aries still holds that record and he went on to do almost 4,000 miles in one year a couple of years later...that a Morab named Tulip has over 22,000 AERC endurance miles and has taken the all-time AERC lifetime mileage record?....that it is a Morab named Pinto that holds the record for the longest continual trail ride in the northern hemisphere?
+He did 20,000+ miles in 3+ years in the early 1900's, and was the only horse in the group to make it the whole way...that a Morab, "Kooter", went to the World Championships in Barcelona, Spain, and came home with a Team Silver medal in endurance riding? (this horse also earned his 6000 AERC mile Medallion)...that the American Albino breed was started with a white stallion said to be Morgan and Arabian being bred to Morgan mares?...that two-time Tevis Cup winner, and Haggin Cup winner, Pancho, was a Morab?...that Morabs have been around about as long as the original Morgan, and that they can be found in many registries such as the Quarter Horse and Morgan Registries?...that Morabs are excelling in top competitions in a wide variety of disciplines, such as endurance racing, reining, combined driving events, dressage, Hunter pleasure, hunter jumping, etc.?...that Morabs have almost non-existant feet and leg problems?...that Morabs can also qualify to be registered as American Warmbloods?...that Morabs can come in a rainbow of colors including pinto?...that the turnover rate for the Morab breed is almost non-existant? ....once people have them up old enough to use, they like them so well that they never sell them...Want to know more???

 Rare Gaited Morgan Stallion, Mary Mels Mystery, as a 6 year old in Utah.